-As of April 6, 2020, the Makah Tribal Council has extended the Shelter in Place order until May 15, 2020 and the Neah Bay/Makah reservation remains closed to visitors.
+As of May 11, 2020, the Makah Tribal Council has extended the Tribe’s Shelter in Place Order until June 30, 2020.
+The Makah Reservation and Neah Bay remain closed to all visitors.

 In response to the confirmed person-to-person spread of COVID-19 in Washington State,

 The Makah Tribal Council, after careful consideration, has determined the need to implement appropriate measures to protect the health, safety and welfare of the Makah people and the Neah Bay community.
 The rapid changes with regard to COVID-19 are a public health concern and the Makah Tribe is carefully monitoring this outbreak and coordinating with Tribal, County and State emergency management agencies as the situation develops.

 Local businesses have been encouraged to consider the health and safety of their patrons and implement practices that will reduce public contact, encourage social distancing and ensure that diligent sanitization procedures are in place.

 Effective Monday, March 16, 2020 and until further notice, businesses and properties owned by the Makah Tribe will be limiting or closing public access.

 Hobuck Beach Resort and The Cape Resort will be closed to customers until further notice.